notheotherben/node-orm-timestamps/Readme.md

 - `modifiedProperty` **string|false**
   Determines the name of the property used to store the modified timestamp (default `"modified_at"`).
 If set to `false`, disables this property.
 - `expiresProperty` **string|false**
-  Determines the name of the property used to store the expiry timestamp (default `"expires_at"`).
+  Determines the name of the property used to store the expiry timestamp for example `"expires_at"` (default `false`).
 If set to `false`, disables this property.
 - `dbtype` **object**
   Allows you to set the type of column used by the DB to allow for custom data types (default `{ type: 'date', time: true }`).
 - `now` **function**